telerik/xaml-docs/styling-and-appearance/styling-apperance-setting-a-theme-overview.md

 		InitializeComponent()
 	{{endregion}}

-Read more about this approach in the [StyleManager]() help section.
+Read more about this approach in the [StyleManager]({%slug %}) help section.

->tip We recommend you to avoid mixing the theme setting mechanisms.
-Use StyleManager only with Xaml dlls, or Implicit Styles only with NoXaml binaries.
+>caution Avoid merging theme resource dictionaries when using StyleManager (mixing implicit styles theming and StyleManager).
+Alsom use StyleManager only with Xaml dlls, or Implicit Styles only with NoXaml binaries.

 ## Does a Theme Affects All {{ site.framework_name }} Controls?